How to Talk to Your Kids About Politics

 Every parent and youth leader must learn to listen first.
 When young people are given the chance to talk first, it will guide the whole conversation, and often you’ll be surprised at the sophistication of their views.
 You may also be surprised how they think differently than you.
 If you speak first, then you may not give them permission to say what they really think.

-Make sure to ask simple questions in order to give teenagers permission to challenge their beliefs and what they are hearing.
+Make sure to ask simple questions to give teenagers permission to challenge their beliefs and what they are hearing.
 It will help them go against the tide in support of truth, whatever the politics of the moment.

 When young people are given the opportunity to talk about important political or social issues, it helps them release anxiety, confusion, and fear of not understanding or not being heard.
 Youth need to know that their views are important.
 Young people are opinionated and will process their beliefs through talking.
 Let them feel safe to have difficult conversations about all kinds of topics—politics, the economy, sexuality, and religion.

-There Is More to Life than Politics, but Politics Is Important
+There Is More to Life Than Politics, but Politics Is Important

 But looking at the frenzy around our elections in the United States, it may not seem healthy that all of culture seems to stop for months to focus only on the election.
 Helping students see that there is more to life than politics and government will help them focus on the day-to-day implications of politics and not just who won or lost the election.